-Focus on working with pre-school, primary & secondary school children and teachers, delivering half-day and full-day sessions in the National Park, undertaking a range of 'hands-on' practical activity.
+- Focus on working with pre-school, primary & secondary school children and teachers, delivering half-day and full-day sessions in the National Park, undertaking a range of 'hands-on' practical activity.
 Officers plan and lead sessions for whole classes and sometimes have responsibility for smaller groups as and when an activity demands (these could sometimes be undertaken out of visual contact with teachers).
 Various locations, including NP run centres.
 Groups include Early Years, Reception and KS1 through to 16+, including children and young people with a range of special needs.
-They may work with 3-4 schools a week and may work with the same group on more than one occasion.
+They may work with 3-4 schools a week and may work with the same group on more than one occasion. - Eligible for enhanced DBS check only.